Lee Anne Wong

 You are here

 In December 2013, Wong made the giant move from New York City to Honolulu, to open up Koko Head Cafe, an island style brunch house.
-Her first cookbook, Dumplings All Day Wong, will be published this August 2014.
-Whether via TV, web, in print, or in person, Chef Lee Anne Wong will continue to bring her global cuisine to the public as she explores new, exciting areas of the culinary world.
+Her first cookbook, Dumplings All Day Wong, was published in August 2014.